skylabsnz/WhatATheme/_posts/2020-11-19-focusing-masks.md

 When the stars are not in focus, the default pattern would be an Airy disk as a result of a circular aperture.
 If the Bahtinov mask is in place, the pattern exhibits asymmetric spikes representing the transform of the mask pattern's spatial frequency and orientation.

 ## What you really need to know
-You will find several Bahtinov masks in the market defined by the size of the mask (aperture).
+You will find several Bahtinov masks in the market defined by the mask's size (aperture).
 Unfortunately, to generate a useful pattern, the shape of the mask ALSO depends on the focal length and the Bahtinov factor.

 The Bahtinov factor is defined as: